Nobody believes me, but this story is 100% true.

 That doesn’t mean everybody’s right.

 It just means we all THINK we’re right.
 And if we’re going to get along with one another, we need to take the time and effort to understand “the other.”
 I don’t believe in relativism or relativistic thinking meaning I don’t believe that everything is “true.”
 I do believe there are fundamental truths in the world.
 Like love.
 And Christ.
-But it does mean we need to at least consider other points of view before dismissing them out of hand.
-Because when we do that, we miss opportunities in life that could completely change the way we think and act.
+But we should at least consider other points of view before dismissing them out of hand.
+Because when we ignore other ideas, we miss opportunities in life that could completely change the way we think and act.
 We might miss opportunities to grow in our faith and to have a better understanding of the world.
 It’s the arrogance of assurance – being so sure of your point of view and your beliefs that you are unwilling to be open to new ideas.
 It’s the kind of thing that happened to the Pharisees when they encountered Jesus.
 They already had their minds made up about him by the time we get to our reading today.
 It pretty much didn’t matter what Jesus did, they thought he was a heretic and a danger to their way of life – even if that way of life was wrong like in this example from the Bible.

 At that time Jesus went through the grainfields on the Sabbath.
 His disciples were hungry and began to pick some heads of grain and eat them.
 2 When the Pharisees saw this, they said to him, “Look!
 Your disciples are doing what is unlawful on the Sabbath.”